SmokePuddle/Awesome-Dots/README.md

-# Awesome-Dots: Just a collection of pretty Window Manager dotfiles to use as inspiration for your next Ricing project.
+# Pretty-Nice-Dots: Just a collection of Pretty Window Manager dotfiles to use as inspiration for your next Ricing project.

 ### Note: Some of these repositories offer useful install scripts; it is generally better to use them as a reference point while writing your own configurations.
 If you decide to use an install script: be sure to follow all provided instructions, ensure all relevant packages are installed, and (most importantly) BACK UP YOUR SYSTEM BEFORE EXECUTING!